PrintM3D/Quad-Fusion-Docs/maintenance-guides/changing-nozzles.md

 # Changing Nozzles

+this guide has been updated: please see this video https://youtu.be/qIrvyc5NEUs as the content below is outdated.
 Follow the steps below in order to mount a new nozzle on your 3D printer.

 {% hint style="warning" %}